 Alongside my current research, in the coming year I plan work on a book manuscript based on my Ph.D. dissertation.
 I will hold a book workshop and prepare the book manuscript, which I have been invited to submit to Stanford University Press.
 One chapter of the book, on the death penalty in Israel, will be published in Edward Elgar Publishing’s Companion on Capital Punishment and Society edited by Austin Sarat and Benjamin Fleury-Steiner, to be submitted by March 2023.

 My postdoctoral research project won the Harry Frank Guggenheim Distinguished Scholar Grant 2020 and 2021, for the period of March 2021-February 2023.
 To date I completed a comprehensive review of case law, legislative records, and institutional reports of the Israeli Prison Service (IPS) and the National Public Defender, and 21 in-depth interviews.
 Due to the inaccessibility of data from the IPS and the IDF, I submitted Freedom of Information Act requests to the IPS and IDF, and inquiries with the IDF archive.
 Until October 2023, with two research assistants, I intend to complete the data collection from these sources, conduct media research on the representation of, and political rhetoric around Palestinian prisoners, and conduct 20 more interviews.
-I am currently writing and plan to complete the first article from this research which is forthcoming in an edited journal volume.
+I am currently writing and plan to complete the first article from this research, which is forthcoming in an edited journal volume.

 Parallel scholarships for the requested Post-Doc period (Starting at October 2023):